WenSimEHRP/wensimehrp.github.io/src/articles/typst-animations.typ

 please let me know!

-On the other hand, even though we are running everything in parallel, Typst itself only run on the CPU.
+On the other hand, even though we are running everything in parallel, Typst itself only runs on the CPU.
 Making Typst GPU-accelerated would be a huge improvement, yet it is not something that can be done easily.

 Lastly, it could be possible to get rid of `parallel` entirely -- Typst itself is multithreaded, just that it doesn't support outputting raster images to the standard output.
-If Typst supports this feature, we could just run the typst command once, let Typst handle the multithreading part and organize the images, then pipe that to FFmpeg.
-This eliminates not just the overhead of `parallel`, but also the overhead of cold-booting Typst 60k times.
+If Typst supports this feature, we could just run the Typst command once, let Typst handle the multithreading part and organize the images, then pipe that to FFmpeg.
+This eliminates not just the overhead of `parallel`, but also the overhead of cold-booting Typst 60k times.#footnote[
+  Reviewing this part I realized that I missed a critical part in letting Typst handle
+  parallelism: Typst provides `state`, `counter`, and `query` for querying the state of the current documentation.
+The query goes two ways in time -- time travelling.
+  It is definitely possible and valid for an earlier frame to query the state of a later frame.
+This means that if any of those `foo-state.final()` code is involved, Typst would have to first store all 65k frames in memory, then resolve all queries, then pipe all frames out.
+The extra memory burden is definitely not what we want.
+]

 = This Does Not Work in Nushell!

 Well, it's a bit of an overexaggeration to say that it cannot work at all in Nushell.
-I am taking about the `par-each` command in Nushell, that takes a list of items and passes them into a closure, and runs the closures in parallel.
+I am talking about the `par-each` command in Nushell, that takes a list of items and passes them into a closure, and runs the closures in parallel.
 The problem is not parallelism, neither the closure itself, but the fact that Nushell would collect the output of all closures first, then pipe them into the next command.
 In our case